Credentials: Assistant Professor of Korea Studies

 1212 Van Hise Hall

 Areas of Expertise:

-dissident culture; postcolonial archive and historiography; Korean and East Asian cinema
+dissident culture and democracy; postcolonial archive and historiography; Korean and East Asian cinema

 Ph.D.
 University of California, Los Angeles